benmvp/react-workshop/src/08-search-focus/README.md

 # Step 8 - Search Focus

 When we submit the search form by clicking the "Search" button, the search button now becomes the focused element.
-But we want the focus to go back to the query field so that it can be easy to search again.
+But we want the focus to go back to the query field so that we can easily type a new search.

 By default, when we develop in React, we're never touching any actual DOM.
 Instead we're rendering UI that React efficiently applies to the DOM.
-But there are rare times where we'll need to interact with the DOM directly in order to mutate it in ways that the React allow doesn't support.
+But there are rare times where we'll need to interact with the DOM directly in order to mutate it in ways that React doesn't support.

 🏅 So the goal of this step is to use this "escape hatch" in order to focus the search query imperatively.